moitorres/ASCII-Generator/README.md

 - Lists: We will use lists to store the values for the pixels and to send them to the threads so they can process them.

 ## How to run the program
+1. First clone the git repositry with "git clone"
 2. First you will need to have racket intsalled in your computer : https://docs.racket-lang.org/pollen/Installation.html
 3. Run **Racket** in your terminal if you have Linux or in Dr. Racket for other OS -> using the comand "racket" inside the location where the code is